rigel-js/rigel-system/materials/tasks.md

-## Task 2
+## Task 2: Generate Unique Key

 ### Description

-Generate a unique key for each row and place the key in the  last cell of each row.
+We gave subjects a relational table of housing crime data by years and states and asked them to generate a unique key for each row by concatenating year and state.

 ### Input